srtoner/SI699_Demo/README.md

 ## Setup
 ### Setup_Conda_environment (if you installed, skip the step)
 #### 1. Installing Anaconda
-If you already have Anaconda installed, you can skip this step, otherwise, you can download and install the latest version of [Anaconda](https://www.anaconda.com/products/individualInstall) from the official website.
+If you already have Anaconda installed, you can skip this step.
+Otherwise, you can download and install the latest version of [Anaconda](https://www.anaconda.com/products/individualInstall) from the official website.
 #### 2. Creating a new python environment for this course
 ##### 2.1 Open the shell:
 (Option A) On a Mac, search for the Terminal app: